valancej/documentation/_general/account/guides/migrating-from-jenkins-notifications.md

 ---
-title: Migrating From Jenkins To Codeship Pro - Notifications
+title: Migrating From Jenkins To Codeship - Notifications
 weight: 48
 tags:
   - jenkins